 Mixing ratios can be adjusted depending on the application.
 Please check what is recommended by the manufacturer of the medium you are using.

-For example: If you are mixing the glow in the dark powder with clear resin you can ask the resin supplier how much of the pigment can be added.
+For example: If you are mixing the glow in the dark powder with clear water based resin you can ask the resin supplier how much of the pigment can be added.
 You can use 6% pigment load, but 10% pigment to 90% medium is usually sufficient.